 - 71. In my opinion it is appropriate that the relevant provisions in Part 2 are considered in this matter.
-These are: - Section 5 in respect of enabling people to utilise their land to provide socioeconomic benefits whilst protecting resources and avoiding remedying or mitigating effects on the environment); - b.
-Section 6a in respect of protecting ONFLs from inappropriate development; - c.
-Section 7(b) in respect the efficient use of the land resource; - Section 7(c) in respect of maintaining and enhancing amenity values; - e.
-Section 7(f) in respect of maintain and enhancing the quality of the environment.
+These are: - a.
+Section 5 in respect of enabling people to utilise their land to provide socioeconomic benefits whilst protecting resources and avoiding, remedying or mitigating effects on the environment); - Section 6a in respect of protecting ONFLs from inappropriate development; - c.
+Section 7(b) in respect of the efficient use of the land resource; - d.
+Section 7(c) in respect of maintaining and enhancing amenity values; - e.
+Section 7(f) in respect of maintain and enhancing the quality of the environment. - 72.
+In respect of s.5, I believe it is a fundamental intent of the purpose of the Act to enable people to use and develop their land, provided adverse effects are avoided, remedied or mitigated.
+This is set out in my evidence dated 29 February 2016, which is and summarised in my evidence below.